Apple and Samsung take Australian legal battle to the "hot tub"

-SYDNEY Apple Inc and Samsung Electronics Co Ltd are embroiled in a high-stakes patent battle in several countries around the world, but only in Australia are they also engaged in "hot tubbing."
+SYDNEY Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS) are embroiled in a high-stakes patent battle in several countries around the world, but only in Australia are they also engaged in "hot tubbing."

 Rather than a gaggle of lawyers hammering out their differences in the jacuzzi, the term refers to expert witnesses giving evidence in court together - rather than one by one - in the witness box.